2019–20 George Washington Colonials men's basketball team

 The 2019–20 George Washington Colonials men's basketball team represented George Washington University during the 2019–20 NCAA Division I men's basketball season.
-The Colonials were led by first-year head coach Jamion Christian and played their home games at the Charles E. Smith Center in Washington, D.C. as members of the Atlantic 10 Conference.
+The Colonials were led by first-year head coach Jamion Christian and played their home games at the Charles E. Smith Center in Washington, D.C. as members of the Atlantic 10 Conference (A-10).

 George Washington finished the season with a 12–20 record and a 6–12 record in Atlantic 10 play.
 They were eliminated by Fordham in the opening round of the 2020 Atlantic 10 men's basketball tournament.

 Previous season

-The Colonials finished the 2018–19 season 9–24, 4–14 in A-10 play to finish in a tie for 12th place.
+The Colonials finished the 2018–19 season 9–24, 4–14 in A-10 play, to finish in a tie for 12th place.
 As the No. 12 seed, they defeated Massachusetts in the first round of the A-10 tournament before losing to George Mason in the second round.

 George Washington parted ways with Maurice Joseph on March 15, 2019, after three seasons and an overall record of 44–57.
 On March 21, the school hired Siena head coach Jamion Christian as the new head coach.